 In 2016 Kim was flown to New York with her quartet for a private jazz performance at The Glasshouses Manhattan.

-Kim has appeared on national TV and Radio and has recorded as a session musician on a variety of recordings.
+Kim has appeared on national TV and Radio and has recorded as a session musician on a variety of recordings as well as running her own bands.

 – Clare Teal – BBC Radio 2